sandialabs/seat-qgis-plugin/README.md

 - [netCDF](https://github.com/Unidata/netcdf4-python) - Python install procedures vary depending on your OS.

   - **Windows** - run `C:\Program Files\QGIS 3.22.6\OSGeo4W.bat` as administrator, then `pip install netCDF4`
   - **Linux & MacOS** - both OS use the system's Python environment, therefore you will need Python (3+) installed on your machine prior to installing QGIS.
 Using your system Python version, run `pip install netCDF4`.
-If there are multiple Python versions on your machine, you may need to use the QGIS Python console to determine which install to use:
+If there are multiple Python versions on your machine, you may need to use the QGIS Python console to determine which install is used:

     ```python
     import sys